 All Church Investors Fund loans are amortized for a maximum of 25 years.

-Our loans come with a 3 or 5 year term.
-The interest rate is a fixed rate for the term, and is re-evaluated at maturity of the term.
+The first term of all loans is ten (10) years.
+This term is divided into two fixed five-year periods, and is re-evaluated at maturity of the term.
 Loans are renewed based on the then current market rate.

 Typically, we will waive the need for an appraisal on projects valued under $1,000,000 that are a normal loan to value ratio.